How Will You Know When the Time Has Come To Quit Your Full-time Job? Plan Your Retirement Exit Strategy.

 Americans are not good at preparing for the future.

-Half of American families have zero or nearly-zero retirement account savings.
+According to the Economic Policy Institute, half of American families have zero or nearly-zero retirement account savings.

 I recently featured a post from my friend Brian at Debt Discipline, who shared that he used to work 75 hours per week — and he did not save any of it.
 Brian’s story has a happy ending, but working hard yet not saving is the clear pattern in our society.